nchah/arduino-code/README.md

 A "sketch" (of Arduino code) is commonly written using the Arduino IDE.
 The "Arduino Programming Language" at first glance looks similar to C and C++, but there are now numerous languages that can be compiled for Arudino use.

+## Arduino Projects

+Arduino projects can range from very simple LED circuits to more complex operations involving multiple parts.